-Interstate trucking is governed by the Federal Motor Carrier and Safety Regulations, and such cases involve technology, business practices, insurance coverages, and discovery of documents and electronic records.
+Interstate trucking is governed by the Federal Motor Carrier and Safety Regulations, and such cases involve technology, business practices, insurance coverage, and discovery of documents and electronic records.

 If you or a loved one has a serious truck or bus wreck case it is essential that you promptly hire an experienced trucking accident lawyer.